CCBlueX/Documentation/md/scriptapi_v3/global_classes/client.md

 ### Method summary

 #### `Client.displayChatMessage(message: string): void`
 Prints the given `message` to the chat locally.
-It is not sent to the server. \
+It is not sent to the server. <br>
 List of parameters:
 - `message`, the message to print.